 (NOTE: The T38Fax support team will need to enable a feature on your Power-T.38 account to support this method of routing.
 Contact us by email or ticket to request this feature be enabled on your account.)

-1. Select "Profile 1 -> General Settings" and configure the following options:
+1. Select "Profile 1 -> General Settings" and configure the following option:

 Save & Apply your settings, and then move on to step 2.
 See the screenshot below for reference.

-3. Navigate to "Profile 1 -> SIP Settings" Configure the following option in that menu:
+2. Navigate to "Profile 1 -> SIP Settings -> Basic Settings" Configure the following options in that menu:

 Use Request Routing ID in the SIP Headers: Yes.

-4. Navigate to "Profile 1 -> Fax Settings" to enable options specific to fax.
-Set the following:
+Navigate to "Profile 1 -> Fax Settings" to to ensure the following options specific to fax:

 Send Re-INVITE after Fax Tone: Yes